Toronto Blue Jays on Sportsnet

-Toronto Blue Jays on Sportsnet is a live telecast of Toronto Blue Jays baseball games that air on Sportsnet, Sportsnet One, or Sportsnet 360.
+Toronto Blue Jays on Sportsnet is a live telecast of Toronto Blue Jays baseball games that air on Sportsnet, Sportsnet One, or Sportsnet 360 and stream on Sportsnet+ in Canada.
 Starting in 2003, some games were broadcast in high definition.
 As of 2007, all games that air on the network are presented in high definition, and as of 2016, all home games are broadcast in ultra-high definition.
 Sportsnet began showing Blue Jays games in 1999 and is now their official television carrier, carrying all televised Blue Jays games throughout the regular season.

-Non-Blue Jays games on Sportsnet are also branded as MLB on Sportsnet.
+Sportsnet is also the main television outlet for Major League Baseball (MLB) in Canada.
+Non-Blue Jays games on Sportsnet are branded as MLB on Sportsnet.